 There are many miles of oil field roads around High Island that birders can drive.
 These roads go through coastal prairie and marshes and are good locations to look for marsh birds like rails and sparrows.
 Remember that these roads are on private property and that you should stay on the road at all times.
 You must be careful as you drive these roads as many are in poor condition and are subject to flooding.
 The oil fields are active, so there may be truck traffic.
 The trucks have the right of way.

 No dogs or other domestic animals are allowed at any of the High Island Sanctuaries.
 The use of laser pointers is prohibited.
 No pishing or use of playback devices unless special permission is obtained.
 Drone photography is prohibited.
-Smoking is prohibited except in the parking lots and on the Boy Scout Woods bathroom porch.
+Smoking is prohibited except in the parking lots.

 Our Sanctuary Neighbors